athertahir/aws/Episode_6/06_Hosting WordPress Using Amazon S3.md

 39. Paste the updated command into the Terminal window and run it.

-40. Type when prompted to allow a first connection to this remote SSH server.
+40. Type `yes` when prompted to allow a first connection to this remote SSH server.

 Because you are using a key pair for authentication, you will not be